Migration and modernization: Common questions

 How does agentless migration work?

-The Migration and modernization tool provides agentless replication options for the migration of VMware virtual machines and Hyper-V virtual machines running Windows or Linux.
-The tool also provides an additional agent-based replication option for Windows and Linux servers that can be used to migrate physical servers, as well as x86/x64 virtual machines on VMware, Hyper-V, AWS, GCP, etc. The agent-based replication option requires the installation of agent software on the server/virtual machine that’s being migrated, whereas in the agentless option no software needs to be installed on the virtual machines themselves, thus offering additional convenience and simplicity over the agent-based replication option.
+The Migration and modernization tool provides agentless replication options for the migration of VMware and Hyper-V VMs running Windows or Linux.
+The tool provides another agent-based replication option for Windows and Linux servers.
+This other option can be used to migrate physical servers, and x86/x64 VMs on providers like VMware, Hyper-V, AWS, and GCP.

-The agentless replication option works by using mechanisms provided by the virtualization provider (VMware, Hyper-V).
-In the case of Hyper-V virtual machines, the agentless replication mechanism uses VM snapshots and the change tracking capability of the Hyper-V replica to replicate data from virtual machine disks.
+The agentless replication option works by using mechanisms provided by the virtualization provider (VMware or Hyper-V).
+For Hyper-V VMs, the agentless replication mechanism replicates data from VM disks by using VM snapshots and the change-tracking capability of the Hyper-V replica.

-When you perform the migrate operation on a replicating virtual machine, you've the option to shut down the on-premises virtual machine, and perform one final incremental replication to ensure zero data loss.
-On performing the migration, the replica managed disks corresponding to the virtual machine are used to create the virtual machine in Azure.
+When you perform the Migrate operation on a replicating VM, you can shut down the on-premises VM and perform one final incremental replication to ensure zero data loss.
+The replica-managed disks that correspond to the VM are used to create the VM in Azure.

-To get started, refer the Hyper-V agentless migration tutorial.
+To get started, refer to the Hyper-V agentless migration tutorial.

 How do I gauge the bandwidth requirement for my migrations?

-Bandwidth for replication of data to Azure depends on a range of factors and is a function of how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
+A range of factors can affect the amount of bandwidth that you need to replicate data to Azure.
+The bandwidth requirement depends on how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
 Replication has two phases: initial replication and delta replication.